Starting from people: using user journeys to develop systems change

 We tried to help practitioners to develop their collaborative leadership together through tackling issues, testing, learning & scaling interventions together around each of the work packages & specific challenges.

-Supported through skills development throughout the commissioning process so the interventions or activities developed not only meet need & demand but is also testing sustainability from the start — both in terms of impact on inactive residents and financial.
+Supported through skills development throughout the commissioning process so the interventions or activities developed not only meet need & demand, but is also testing sustainability from the start — both in terms of impact on inactive residents and financial.
 Where there are existing activities that we surfaced that are effective in helping inactive residents, the process helped them adapt and scale.

 Testing the financial sustainability of the programme to create a culture of neighbourhood investment

 As well as enabling people to make their activities self-sustaining, we tested the financial sustainability of the programme right from the start, to create a culture of people & organisations investing in the neighbourhood, not just money, but time, space, skills & people.
-We brought together commissioners of services, investors, employers, organisations & crowdfunding platforms to test business models for the programme, activities commissioned through it and for individual partner organisations, building on our collective experience.
+We brought together commissioners of services, investors, employers, organisations & crowdfunding platforms test business models for the programme, activities commissioned through it and for individual partner organisations, building on our collective experience.